 Renewing Your CDL in Minnesota

 If you hold a valid Minnesota CDL, you may renew it at any time.
-Minnesota CDLs expire four years from your birthday of the year that you renew.
+Minnesota CDLs expire 4 years from your birthday of the year that you renew.

 You should receive a renewal notice before your license expires.
-The notice is sent to the address on file with the Minnesota Driver and Vehicle Services (DVS), so be sure your current address is the one the DVS has.
+The notice is sent to the address on file with the Minnesota Department of Public Safety Driver and Vehicle Services (DVS), so be sure your current address is the one the DVS has.
 Minnesota law requires you to apply for a duplicate CDL within 30 days if your address changes.

 If you do not receive a renewal notice, you must still comply with state and federal commercial driving regulations to renew your CDL in Minnesota.

 To renew a Minnesota CDL with Hazardous Materials Endorsement (HME), you must pass the HME knowledge test.
-You may also be required to have a new physical exam.
+You may also be required to have a Medical Examination Report (Form 649-F).